adoubleyoueye/python-patterns/README.md

 | [proxy](patterns/structural/proxy.py) | an object funnels operations to something else |

 __Behavioral Patterns__:

+Definition: Best practices of objects interaction
+Focus: Defining protocols in between these objects when they work together trying to accomplish a common goal.
+OOP Mechanism used: Methods and signatures

 | Pattern | Description |
 |:-------:| ----------- |